National Museum of Scotland: Royal Scottish Museum building

 Construction was started in 1861 and proceeded in phases, the eastern sections opened in 1866 before others had even begun construction.
 The full extent of the original design was completed in 1888.
 It was designed by civil engineer Captain Francis Fowke of the Royal Engineers, Engineer and Artist of the Science and Art Department in London who was also responsible for the Royal Albert Hall, and architect Robert Matheson of the Office of Works in Edinburgh.
 The exterior, designed in a Venetian Renaissance style, contrasts sharply with the light-flooded main hall or Grand Gallery, inspired by The Crystal Palace.

 Numerous extensions at the rear of the building, particularly in the 1930s, extended the museum greatly.
 1998 saw the opening of the Museum of Scotland (now the Scottish History and Archaeology department), linked internally to the main building.
 The major redevelopment completed in 2011 by Gareth Hoskins Architects uses former storage areas to form a vaulted Entrance Hall of 1400 m2 at street level with visitor facilities.
 This involved lowering the floor level by 1.2 m.
 Despite being a Class A listed building, it was possible to add lifts and escalators.
 The accessible entrance is at the corner tower of the Scottish History and Archaeology building.

 Museum of Scotland (Scottish History and Archaeology) building

-The building is made up of geometric, Corbusian forms, but also has numerous references to Scotland, such as brochs and castellated defensive architecture.
+The building is designed by Benson & Forsyth.
+Made up of geometric, Corbusian forms, it has numerous references to Scotland, such as brochs and castellated defensive architecture.
 It is clad in golden Moray sandstone, which one of its architects, Gordon Benson, has called "the oldest exhibit in the building", a reference to Scottish geology.
+There is a roof garden with Scottish species and panoramic views of the city.
 The building was a 1999 Stirling Prize nominee.